xliiv/ralph_assets/doc/quickstart.rst

 Fields
 ------

-Asset fields has been splitted into sections in forms:
+Asset fields has been split into sections in forms:

 - **Basic info**:
     - **Type** - a read only field for data center, back office or administration for back offic.
 Administration is used for assets like buildings etc.